jfanggg/reddit-score-prediction/README.md

 ## Repository
 The code is organized into several notebooks.
-The first three notebooks were run in Databricks while the multi-layer perceptron code was run in Google Colab.
+The first three notebooks were run in Databricks while the multi-layer perceptron notebook was run in Google Colab.
 A report is also included.

 - `preprocess.ipynb`: read raw data, extract features, and write to storage
-- `data_exploration.ipynb`: find statistics such as average and standard devation for certain features
+- `data_exploration.ipynb`: find statistics such as average and standard deviation for certain features
 - `spark_ml_methods.ipynb`: linear regression and random forests code
 - `mlp_method.ipynb`: multi-layer perceptron code
 - `report.pdf`: report write-up